Skip to main content

 2. Online Viewing via Hugging Face Spaces

-If you prefer not to install any local environment, LeRobot provides an online viewer based on Hugging Face Spaces, requiring no local dependencies.
-This is especially suitable for quick previews or sharing datasets with your team.
+If you don't want to install any local environment, LeRobot provides an online viewing tool based on Hugging Face Spaces, requiring no local dependencies.
+This method is particularly suitable for quick previews or sharing dataset content with teams.

 tip

-Online visualization requires uploading your data to a Hugging Face repository.
-Free Hugging Face accounts can only visualize public repositories, meaning your data must be publicly accessible.
-To keep your data private, consider upgrading to a paid account or use local visualization.
+Online visualization requires you to upload your data to Hugging Face's online repository.
+Hugging Face free accounts can only visualize public repositories, meaning your data needs to be publicly accessible for visualization.
+If you need to maintain privacy, please use the local visualization method.

-3. Select the episode number on the left, e.g., Episode 0
+3. Select the task number on the left, such as Episode 0

-4. There are more options at the top of the page, you can choose the most suitable playback method
+4. There are more options at the top of the page to choose the most suitable playback method

 Training Models